 Currently, there are 17 natural and six mixed sites inscribed on the Tentative Lists of the five countries. „The number of sites inscribed on the Tentative Lists has remained constant over the years with no recent updates.
 As the Advisory Body to the WH Committee, IUCN stands ready to provide upstream support to countries to make a critical review of potential new WH sites and contribute to the WH process with quality nominations in the future,“ said Boris Erg, Director of IUCN’s Regional Office for Eastern Europe and Central Asia.

-Experts from Central Asia, IUCN and international organisations will continue to work on preparing the new Thematic Study for Central Asia with the aim of helping the State Parties in the region reach the highest standard in identifying sites with WH potential and preparing new nominations.
+Experts from Central Asia, IUCN and international organisations will continue to work on the new Thematic Study for Central Asia aiming to help the State Parties in the region reach the highest standard in identifying sites with WH potential and preparing new nominations.
 The Study findings will be presented at the 43rd WH Committee Session in 2019.

 The World Heritage regional consultation process is initiated within the project funded by the German Federal Environment Ministry's Advisory Assistance Programme (AAP) for environmental protection in the countries of Central and Eastern Europe, the Caucasus and Central Asia and other countries neighbouring the European Union.
 It is supervised by the Federal Agency for Nature Conservation (BfN) and the German Environment Agency (UBA).